ccallawa/alyvix_doc/getting_started.rst

-For the examples in this section, you'll need to run the Windows Command Prompt (**Start > Windows System > Command Prompt**) and switch to the directory where you want to keep your test cases, e.g.:
+For the examples in this section, you'll need to run the Windows Command Prompt (**Start > Windows System > Command Prompt**) and switch to the directory where you want to keep your test cases, for example:

 .. code-block:: doscon
    :class: short-code-block